-If you’ve invested in a quality leather bag or coat, a tear doesn’t have to mean the end of its life.
+If you’ve invested in a quality leather bag or jacket, a tear doesn’t have to mean the end of its life.
 (Although, it could mean the end of the life of whoever tore it.)
-Obviously, a leather professional ought to be your first choice to repair leather tears in an heirloom-quality leather bag or another high-value item.
+Obviously, a leather professional ought to be your first choice to repair ripped leather in an heirloom-quality leather bag or another high-value item.
 But if that’s not an option, or if you’re just the DIY type, then here are 5 steps to repair small leather tears on your own.

 - Sewing needle

 - Fabric scrap (similar in color to the leather, and slightly larger than the tear)

 Using the dull end of the needle, position the torn leather back into place the best you can.
 Apply a piece of scotch tape or painters tape over the tear to hold the leather in position. (*Press the tape onto your skin a few times to remove some of the stickiness first.)

 Turn the bag or jacket inside out and locate the area of the ripped leather from the interior.
 If your item is lined, see if there is seam already near the tear.
 If so, use a seam ripper to carefully open the seam to access the underside of the tear.
 (If no seam, use fingernail scissors to carefully cut a hole in the lining to access the torn leather.)

 Using fabric glue, affix the scrap of patch fabric to cover the tear (still working on the interior side of the leather).
 Your fabric will obviously need to be larger than the tear in order to adhere and properly patch the tear.
 Hold the patch in place for a few minutes to allow the glue to set before proceeding.